1934 R72 Schutter-Johnson I’m Going to Be Set and Checklist

 R72 Schutter-Johnson ‘I’m Going to Be’ Overview

 The 1934 R72 Schutter set included 25 cards featuring a variety of occupations.
 The idea was to teach children about many different jobs.
-The set is sometimes referred to as “I’m going to be …” since the back of the cards all start off with that phrase before identifying a specific occupation.
+The set is known as “I’m going to be …” since the back of the cards all start off with that phrase before identifying a specific occupation.

 The cards feature colorful drawings on the front inside of a thin blue border and a description of the occupation on the back.
 The cards have a look and feel to something like the 1951 Bowman baseball cards.